serain/serain.github.io/_posts/2020-01-04-pull-based-pipelines.md

 Your deployment access controls are now in your GitOps git repo and you probably want:
 * branch protections on `master`
 * a number of peer-reviews
-* restrict who can review using CODEOWNERS (either the team, or some admins)
+* require reviews from team members using CODEOWNERS

-With these measures, multiple engineers need to be compromised for an attacker to make his way to production.
+With these measures, multiple engineers from the same team need to be compromised for an attacker to make his way to production through the CD pipeline.

 ## What about the images?